Can Chickens Eat Tomatoes? All You Need to Know!

 Not only this, they contain lots of preservatives and chemicals to extend the shelf life of the product.

-Also, the tomato sauce tends to be more acidic than fresh farm tomatoes.
+Also, the tomato sauce is more acidic than fresh farm tomatoes.
 High acidic concentrations of tomato sauce may cause digestive issues in chickens.

 It may cause nutritional imbalance and diarrhea in chickens if consumed in large quantities.